User

 To connect two phones it is mostly necessary to connect both to Juggluco server running on a computer or to the Android Juggluco app running on a phone or tablet left at home connected to the internet via a modem.

-Juggluco and Juggluco server incorporate a Nightscout server to which Nightscout followers can connect.
+The web server in Juggluco and Juggluco server responds to some of the commands of Nightscout servers, so that Nightscout followers can connect to it.
 It can not be used with all Nightscout apps: the Android app NS Client and the IOS apps Nightscout and Nightscout X only work with a particular Nightscout implementation.
 The last two do nothing more than displaying the Nightscout web page.

-For more information, see the help in Juggluco under Left menu->Settings->Webserver.
+For more information, see the help in Juggluco under Left menu->Settings->Exchange data->Webserver.

 If you want to make a program making use of it, see https://www.juggluco.nl/Juggluco/webserver.htmlYou can also upload glucose values from Juggluco to https://github.com/nightscout/cgm-remote-monitor.
-See Left menu->Settings->Uploader->Help.
+See Left menu->Settings->Exchange data->Uploader->Help.

 Juggluco's data can be exported to a file or sent to other apps via broadcasts or a web interface.
 There is demand for the analysis and display of these data, for example to send a quick overview to a medical practitioner.